material-components/material-components-web-react/docs/getting-started.md

 Most likely you'll want to start using the [Sass mixins](https://github.com/material-components/material-components-web/blob/master/docs/code/architecture.md#sass) to customize your app.
 There are a few ways to achieve this. `create-react-app` does have a [recommended approach](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-a-css-preprocessor-sass-less-etc), which we also recommend.

 The following is an alternate version of the `create-react-app` approach.
-The difference being all the your `node_modules` imports will go into `./src/App.scss`.
+The difference being all the `node_modules` imports will go into `./src/App.scss`.
 First install `node-sass-chokidar`:

 ```
 npm install -D node-sass-chokidar npm-run-all